Budget Top Ups and School Transfers

 Primary and Secondary School and Academy Budgets

-Indicative 2015-16 Primary and Secondary School and Academy Budgets based on October 2013 data will be published in November 2014.
+Indicative 2015-16 Primary and Secondary School and Academy Budgets are shown above.

 Please enter your establishment number on the first worksheet in the excel file below (a list is available in the document if you are not sure) - this will populate the summary sheet plus supporting pages which you can view and print as required: